CodelyTV/kotlin-api-skeleton/README.md

 ## Introduction

-This is a repository intended to serve as a starting point if you want to bootstrap a project in Kotlin.
+This is a repository intended to serve as a starting point if you want to bootstrap an API in Kotlin.

 It could be useful if you want to start from scratch a kata or a little exercise or project.
 The idea is that you don't have to worry about the boilerplate
 * Latest stable kotlin version
+* Latest stable Springboot version
+* Latest stable Springboot version
+* Latest stable java version
 * Best practices applied:
     * [`README.md`][link-readme]
     * [`LICENSE`][link-license]